Rabbit's Feat

 Rabbit's Feat is an animated 1960 Warner Bros.
-Looney Tunes cartoon, directed by Chuck Jones and written by Michael Maltese.
+Looney Tunes cartoon, directed by Chuck Jones.
 The short was released on June 4, 1960, and stars Bugs Bunny and Wile E. Coyote.
-As Maltese had left for Hanna-Barbera, his name was removed from the credits (although his name remained on the credits for The Mouse on 57th Street a year later).

 Plot

 Wile E. Coyote introduces himself as a hunting genius in pursuit of the Western rabbit, strategically setting up a picnic to lure Bugs Bunny.
 Upon capturing Bugs, Wile E. prepares to cook him, but Bugs cleverly feigns distress from behind a rock, leading to comedic confrontation.
 Wile E.'s subsequent attempts to exterminate Bugs are comically foiled, including failed rifle shots and a misguided plan to use dynamite in a carrot.
 Bugs ingeniously turns the tables on Wile E., causing him to suffer the consequences of his own schemes.

 Ultimately, defeated and battered, Wile E. concedes defeat, adopting a new vegetarian lifestyle and seeking medical help.